-- 1. Criterion 3 Student Outcomes.
+- 2. Program weakness in Criterion 3 Student Outcomes.
 The Student Outcomes Criterion requires the program enable students to attain, by the time of graduation, an understanding of professional, ethical, legal, security, and social issues and responsibilities.
 Though the curriculum addresses this characteristic, coverage of these topics is minimal.
 As a consequence, the program lacks the necessary strength of compliance with this criterion. - a.
 This weakness was satisfied with the establishment of a required course entitled "Ethical Issues in Computer Science". - b.
 The course, CSC 4102, was first offered during the Spring semester of 2015 and is offered every semester. - c.
-Further details can be found in in our Report to the ABET Final Statement (see Appendix G). - 2.
-Criterion 6 Faculty.
+Further details can be found in in our Report to the ABET Final Statement (see Appendix G). - 3.
+Program concern in Criterion 6 Faculty.
 This criterion requires that the faculty serving in the program be of sufficient number to maintain continuity, stability, oversight, student interaction, and advising.
 In addition to the regular teaching load of four undergraduate courses per semester, some faculty members teach as many as two additional graduate courses.
-Requiring faculty members to teach an excessive number of courses in a single semester may impact the ability of the faculty to maintain continuity, stability, oversight, student interaction, and advising. - a.
+Having faculty members teach an excessive number of courses in a single semester may potentially impact the ability of the faculty to maintain continuity, stability, oversight, student interaction, and advising. - a.
 Faculty members teaching more than one graduate course in a semester are required to apply the additional courses to their day load. - b.
-Dr. Ricky Sethi was hired as a full-time Assistant Professor during Fall, 2014.
-Dr. Sethi supports both the Computer Science and Computer Information Systems programs.
-An additional faculty position has been approved for Fall 2019.
-The new faculty member will support both the Computer Science and Computer Information Systems programs, and provide the means for the department to appoint a program coordinator for each the Computer Science and Computer Information Systems programs. - c.
+As indicated above, Dr. Ricky Sethi was hired as a full-time Assistant Professor during Fall, 2014.
+Dr. Sethi supports both the Computer Science and Computer Information Systems programs and a new faculty position has been approved for Fall 2019 to also support both programs. - c.
 Further details can be found in in our Report to the ABET Final Statement (see Appendix G).